-Our focus: We only publish articles that share new research results.
-On the homepage, we specify the types of research we publish.
+Our focus: We only publish papers that share new research results.
+On our homepage, we specify the types of research we publish.

-Concurrent review: Your submission may be concurrently under review at one or more other outlets.
-Please note that it is polite to (1) notify us if your paper is accepted elsewhere and you wish to publish it there, not QC, and (2) comply with other outlets’ policies on concurrent review.
+Concurrent review: Submissions may be concurrently under review at one or more other outlets.
+Please note that it is polite to (1) notify us if your paper is accepted elsewhere and you wish to publish it there, not Qualitative Criminology, and (2) comply with other outlets’ policies on concurrent review.

 Standard sections of an article (by any title), such as introduction, literature review, method, findings, and discussion.
 The journal encourages the author(s) to develop descript headings for the literature review section (other than “literature review”).

-In addition to the standard stuff, your paper should conclude with a section, “Implications”.
-This can be short as a paragraph or considerably longer; whatever makes sense to you for your paper.
-You should clearly spell out implications for (1) qualitative criminology, (2) quantitative criminology, and (3) policy or practice.
+In addition to the standard items, the manuscript should conclude with a section, “Implications.”
+This manuscript portion can be short as a paragraph or considerably longer.
+In this section of the manuscript, the author(s) should clearly spell out the implications for (1) qualitative criminal justice/criminology, (2) quantitative criminal justice/criminology, and (3) policy or practice.

-Reviewers: When you click “Request Publication”, a box will appear (see image, below).
-Therein, please list ten people you deem qualified to review the manuscript as a subject-matter expert.
+A list of 10 people qualified to review the manuscript as a subject-matter expert.
 Include their institutional affiliations and emails.
 They should have a PhD and hold a faculty, “Postdoc”, or equivalent research position; they should not have an educational/mentoring, professional, or close relationship with any contributing author.
 You or a co-contributor should not have personally sent them the paper for comments or other reasons.
 Download and use the form below to submit the list of potential reviewers.

-Copyright: By submitting a paper to QC, you agree that if accepted for publication then it will be published as CC BY 4.0.
+Copyright: By submitting a paper to Qualitative Criminology, you agree that if accepted for publication then it will be published as CC BY 4.0.
 For more information about that open access license, see How We Publish.
 It means you can use and share your article without restrictions.